Omegaviv/transaction_graph/README.md

 I can display all the month, starting from the month of starte date object to all values in list.

-For displaying color and each day transaction spent, we can have a map<DateTime, List<Transaction>> object which will store transaction of each day.
+For displaying color and each day transaction spent, we can have a Map<DateTime, List\<Transaction>> object which will store transaction of each day.

 # How to use widget